kt3k/gh-pulls/README.md

 $ npm i -g gh-pulls
 ```

-Hit the command `gh-pulls` with the names.
+Hit the command `gh-pulls` with a name.

 ```console
 $ gh-pulls mojombo